Bundesautobahn 1: Eifel gap

-Dreieck to Bremen
+Dreieck Buchholz to Bremen

-This so-called private motorway was launched in August 2008 under the title "Operator Model Federal Highway A 1 Hamburg-Bremen" in the context of a PPP concession project as six-lane expansion of the highway between the Buchholz Triangle and the Bremen Cross.
+This so-called private motorway was launched in August 2008 under the title "Operator Model Federal Highway A 1 Hamburg-Bremen" in the context of a PPP concession project as six-lane expansion of the highway between the Buchholz junction and the Bremen interchange.
 The section is part of the connection between the two major seaports, the Port of Hamburg and the port group Bremen / Bremerhaven and generates a high toll volume.
 The concession company A1 mobil consisting of the company Bilfinger Berger, the construction company Johann Bunte and the British investor John Laing plc [39] is responsible for the development and maintenance of the motorway for 30 years.
 In return, instead of the state, the private enterprise group receives part of the revenue from the resulting truck toll.
 How high this share is subject to secrecy.
 [39] The official start of construction took place in November 2008.

 In the course of this expansion, the whispering asphalt in the first quarter of 2010 replaced on a refurbished and only three months released section of Bremen from a large area.
 When the large number of potholes no longer permitted orderly operation, the old carriageway was put back into service as a last resort.
 If the operator company, which only has a deposit of 10,000 euros, is in financial difficulties due to repeated construction defects, misjudgments of costs or other problems, the federal government will pay for the costs.